 Warm-up/Warm-down Safety Plan

 Describe safety plan for warm-up/warm-down, include number and location of lifeguards and designated watercraft.
-THERE WILL BE ONE LIFEGUARD ASSIGNED TO THE TOWER AT THE START AND ONE AT THE FINISH
+Swim out and back from 1st buoy to 4th buoy, 3 kayak guards and start/finish guard watching course.

 Swimmer Management